bkopanichuk/ems/PRD.md

 User

-Can log in by login (username) and password (no email).
+Logs in by login (username) and password (no email).

 Sees an empty screen with a top toolbar and an empty left menu.

-Top-right profile icon → Profile page: can set/change display name and password.
+Profile icon (top-right) → Profile page: can set/change display name and password.

 Admin